armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

 1. Add the Kubernetes manifest for your app as a pipeline artifact in the Configuration section of your pipeline.
 Or you can generate it using the 'Bake (Manifest)' stage, as you would for a standard Kubernetes deployment in Armory Enterprise.

-1. Prepare your Borealis deployment YAML.
-You can use the [Borealis CLI]({{< ref "armory-cdaas/setup/cli#manually-deploy-apps-using-the-cli" >}}) to generate a deployment file template.
+1. Prepare your Armory CDaaS deployment YAML.
+You can use the [Armory CDaaS CLI]({{< ref "armory-cdaas/setup/cli#manually-deploy-apps-using-the-cli" >}}) to generate a deployment file template.
 In your deployment YAML `manifests.path` section, you have to specify the file name of the app's Kubernetes manifest artifact, which may vary from the **Display Name** on the **Expected Artifact** screen.

 #### Configure the stage

-The **Deployment Configuration** section is where you define your Borealis progressive deployment and consists of the following parts:
+The **Deployment Configuration** section is where you define your Armory CDaaS progressive deployment and consists of the following parts:

 **Manifest Source**

-{{< tabs name="BorealisDeploymentYAMLManifestSource" >}}
+{{< tabs name="Armory CDaaSDeploymentYAMLManifestSource" >}}
 {{% tabbody name="Text" %}}

 1. Choose **Text** for the **Manifest Source**.
 1. Paste your deployment file YAML into the **Deployment YAML** text box.
 For example:

-{{< figure src="/images/installation/aurora/borealis-prog-deploy-yaml.png" alt="Example of a deployment YAML file pasted into the Deployment YAML text box." >}}
+{{< figure src="/images/cdaas/plugin/borealis-prog-deploy-yaml.png" alt="Example of a deployment YAML file pasted into the Deployment YAML text box." >}}

 {{% /tabbody %}}
 {{% tabbody name="Artifact" %}}